surfsky/NoCss/README.md

 # About NoCss.js

 Write html tag with only attributes.
-NO css, NO class, NO nodejs.
+NO css, NO class, NO nodejs...
+Just like Tailwind.css, rapidly build modern websites without ever leaving your HTML.
+However, we don't need to remember any class name anymore.
 For example:

  ``` html